MileHacker Logo

 Immigration & Land Connections

 For international arrivals by sea, standard Schengen entry procedures apply.
-The main ferry terminals are conveniently located near urban and regional bus stops plus within walking distance or a short taxi ride from Salerno Centrale train station.
+The main ferry docks are conveniently located near urban and regional bus stops plus within walking distance or a short taxi ride from Salerno Centrale train station.

 Departure Information from Salerno